Business Liability Protection

 Business Liability ProtectionSubmit a TOPIC

-During this unprecedented time, our local businesses face substantial uncertainty and ever-changing guidance in how to safely operate during an ongoing pandemic.
+Following the COVID-19 pandemic, our local businesses continue to face substantial uncertainty and ever-changing guidance in how to safely operate.
 A large part of that uncertainty stems from the threat of legal liability from customers and employees alike who might assert claims that a business exposed them to COVID-19 or failed to take adequate action to guard against the risk of exposure.

 Litigation will also include personal injury tort actions premised on customers’ claimed COVID-19 exposure while patronizing a business.
 Although all lawsuits will face the substantial hurdle of showing the customer’s illness was caused by the business’s conduct, even weak legal claims may stigmatize the business and be persuasive to juries, on top of being costly to defend.
 If the goal of reopening Florida is to jumpstart the economy, Florida’s businesses need greater assurance that they may do so without risking an onslaught of litigation tied to COVID-19.